rajprateek25/docker-gettingstarted/README.md

 ### Get the App
 - You can find the project source code at [Github repository](https://github.com/docker/getting-started)
-- You may choose to download the zip or clone the repository via https/ssh.
+- You may download the code as a zip file or clone the repository via https/ssh.

 #### Download .Zip
 We can easily download the project .zip file as shown in the screenshot below: